Mission Statement

 The GSP is a volunteer-driven registered Canadian charity under #871977617RR0001 and can issue tax receipts to Canadians for donations over $20.00

-Below – GSP Board of Directors – Phill Brackenbury, Janet Allan and Rob Boyer – at our June 2023 AGM
+Below – New GSP Board of Directors – Phill Brackenbury, Janet Allan and Miles Howe – at our June 2024 AGM

 When one donates a stove to the Guatemala Stove Project, the recipient family cuts their CO2 production in half.
 On average, this amounts to a reduction of 2 – 3 tons of CO2 a year, or 20 to 30 tons over ten years (the lifespan of a stove).
-The GSP has built 7,605 stoves over the last 23 years.
-These stoves are now reducing CO2 production by 19,012.5 tons every year or 190,125 tons over ten years.
-That is One Hundred and Ninety Thousand, One Hundred and Twenty Five tons less CO2 in our planet’s atmosphere.
-It also means 7,605 families (about 45,630 people) living better lives, 380,250 tons of trees not burnt but still on the mountains holding soil and producing oxygen.
+The GSP has built 8170 stoves over the last 24 years.
+These stoves are now reducing CO2 production by 20,425 tons every year or 204,250 tons over ten years.
+That is two hundred and four thousand, two hundred and fifty tons less CO2 in our planet’s atmosphere.
+It also means 8,170 families (about 49,020 people) living better lives, over 400,000 tons of trees not burnt but still on the mountains holding soil and producing oxygen.

 Please consider improving lives, and offsetting more CO2 than the average Canadian produces in a year (19 tons).